Asbestos Exposure in Coast Guard Veterans

 The good news is that U.S. veterans with mesothelioma can get medical care and financial compensation from both the VA and private sources.
 While fighting cancer is never easy, these options can help ease some of the burdens that veterans and their loved ones may face.

-Mesothelioma Hope’s team of on-staff veterans, VA-accredited staff, and advocates is proud to help Coast Guard veterans pursue VA benefits.
+Mesothelioma Hope’s team of veterans, VA-accredited staff, and advocates is proud to help Coast Guard veterans file for or increase their VA benefits.
 Download our Free Veterans Compensation Guide right now and get started.

 How Are Coast Guard Veterans at Risk of Mesothelioma?